-As you might imagine, with all this dancing around, I lived my life in a state of chronic stage fright.
+As you might imagine, I lived my life in a state of chronic stage fright.
 My stuttering was at the helm of every major decision I made.
 I was a mess.

-I fled if the subject of stuttering might come up.
 Simply, I didn’t want to think about stuttering.
 I didn’t want to talk about stuttering, certainly.
-I didn’t want to do anything about my stuttering, except to make it go away.
+I didn’t want to do anything about my stuttering, except wish it would go away.
 And the only way I knew to do that was to not talk.
 And, rather than feel all that humiliation and fear, I simply stopped feeling anything.

 I was numb.

 I’d gotten to this point by the time I graduated college.
-And so, as a numb, aloof mess, I went into my first marriage.
+And so, as a numb, aloof, mess of a woman, I went into my first marriage.
 We had children.
 I read them bedtime stories, ever so slowly.
 But I made only one phone call to another parent in all those years.
 And I introduced myself at a public meeting only once in those decades too.
 I thought them both disasters.
 I wanted to hide and never be seen.

-This was my existence … for nearly forty years … hiding in a metaphorical closet … until my older son, then 17, was diagnosed alcoholic and I found myself in Al-Anon.
+This was my existence … for nearly forty years … hiding in a metaphorical closet … until I found myself in Al-Anon.
 I thank the son who qualified me, constantly.
 He says “you’re welcome” and smiles.

 “Keep the focus on yourself,” I heard at my first meeting.

-“But David needs me,” I replied.
-I saw him sinking into a deep dark well and I had to get him out.
+“But David needs me,” I replied, as I saw him sinking into a deep dark well.
+I had to get him out.
 I was his mother.
 It was not just my job, it was my reason for being.

 “Keep the focus on yourself,” they repeated, kindly.